An affordable overland journey through five beautiful Southern African countries - South Africa, Swaziland, Lesotho

 Then we drive just south of Inhambane to our lodge right next to the Indian Ocean.
 Day seven is set aside for lazing on the idyllic beaches of sunny Mozambique, swimming and walking along the sandy shores.
 You can also go snorkelling or scuba diving (optional extras) in this region, which is famous for its rich marine life.
 Taking a day trip to Tofo - one of the best places in Africa for diving with whale sharks and manta rays is a worthwhile optional extra.

 After an easy start to the day, we leave our lodge on the beach near Inhambane and travel down to Xai-Xai.

 We spend the night at a resort tucked away in the dunes that lie between the freshwater lake and the ocean at Xai-Xai.
-This afternoon you can explore the area and enjoy the beaches of this seaside holiday town.
+This afternoon you can explore the area and enjoy the beaches of the seaside holiday town.

 Today we say goodbye to the Indian Ocean coast, travelling back into neighbouring South Africa.